Full Carcass or Front Frame Wardrobes: Which Is Best?

 Boring To Look At

-Third, related to the second: you don't get to have beautiful cabinetry.
-When you open your wardrobe doors, you'll be greeted by your walls, which are likely just matt white if you're like the majority of the country.
+Because you don't get to have beautiful cabinetry, when you open your wardrobe doors, you'll be greeted by your walls, which are likely just matt white if you're like the majority of the country.
 You don't get a premium-feeling wardrobe.
+For some, this is OK as it's a functional item.
+For other customers, the look is everything.
+Beauty is in the eye of the beholder!

 Not As Strong